sorknes/webpack-boilerplate/README.md

 # Webpack Boilerplate

-A webpack boilerplate to help you kickstart all your new projects
+A webpack boilerplate to help you kickstart all new projects.

+## Technologies used

+- SASS
+- Tokens (Theo)
+- Nunjucks
+- Webpack
+- NPM